IntelliCyb/.github/profile/README.md

 ## <img src="logo.png" alt="IntelliCyb" width="200"/>

-**IntelliCyb** is an advanced, automated vulnerability assessment platform built to help individuals, businesses, and governments identify and mitigate security risks across their digital assets.
+**IntelliCyb** is an advanced automated vulnerability assessment platform built to help individuals, businesses, and governments identify and mitigate security risks across their digital assets.

-Whether you're securing a personal blog, a growing startup’s APIs, a government portal, or a cloud infrastructure, IntelliCyb empowers you to detect vulnerabilities proactively without the need for in-depth technical knowledge.
+Whether you're securing a personal blog, a growing startup's APIs, a government portal, or a cloud infrastructure, IntelliCyb empowers you to detect vulnerabilities proactively without the need for in-depth technical knowledge.

 ## Features